flavio-fernandes/static-hid/README.md

 # static-hid
-Circuit Python based capacitive touch trigger for static keyboard strings
+CircuitPython based capacitive touch trigger for static keyboard strings

 This is an easy project for using the
 [Adafruit Neo Trinkey](https://www.adafruit.com/product/4870) as